harveybc/preprocessor/README.md

 ## Description

 Trims the constant valued columns.
-Also removes rows from the start and the end of a dataset with features with consecutive zeroes or a fixed number of rows.
+Also removes rows from the start and the end of a dataset with features with consecutive zeroes.
 Save a CSV with removed files and columns for applying similar  trimming to another dataset.
 Usable both from command line and from class methods (see [tests folder](https://github.com/harveybc/preprocessor/tree/master/tests)).

 ## Installation